 8 places foodies shouldn’t miss in London

-The famous English writer Samuel Johnson said “when a man is tired of London, he is tired of life; for there is in London all that life can afford.”
+The famous English writer Samuel Johnson said: “when a man is tired of London, he is tired of life; for there is in London all that life can afford.”

-Full of colour, culture and interesting people, London is probably the most beautiful city in the world.
+Full of color, culture and interesting people, London is probably the most beautiful city in the world.
 Here, everything stands out somehow, whether we’re talking about style, authenticity or grandeur.
 And everything moves faster too.
 It literally has its own pace.
 People, constructions, trends, everything moves faster than anywhere else.

 Trends in the food industry follow the same pattern.
-New restaurants, bars and street food markets are constantly popping out.
+New restaurants, bars, and street food markets are constantly popping out.
 Street food is now trending and it got a lot better in recent years.
 You can find a street food market in most areas of London, each of them bringing their own touch to the trend.

 This is an area in the East End of London and it boasts a range of great restaurants and amazing nightlife.
-I would call it the The playground for London’s Millennials, because it’s where they work and hang out every single day.
+I would call it The playground for London’s Millennials, because it’s where they work and hang out every single day.
 When in Shoreditch, make sure you don’t miss the famous Brick Lane.
-It’s like the epicentre of its Shoreditch’s spirit and it’s great for going out even during weekdays.
+It’s like the epicenter of its Shoreditch’s spirit and it’s great for going out even during weekdays.

-If you feel like trying a bit street food, make sure to visit Dinerama.
+If you feel like trying a bit of street food, make sure to visit Dinerama.
 Here, you’ll find a few stalls selling their most original dishes.

-There is a range of great restaurants in the area and my favourites, so far, are The Frog and Andina.
+There is a range of great restaurants in the area and my favorites, so far, are The Frog and Andina.
 Feel free to drop me a line in the comments if you have some other restaurants suggestions.

 Here is where you’ll find London’s largest street market called Camden Market.
 It includes the Stables Market which is a network of tunnels that used to be stables and a hospital for horses.
 You will find that this market really has it all.
-Vintage clothes, handmade accessories, guitar & records stores, indian homewares, turkish lamps, you name it everything is there.
+Vintage clothes, handmade accessories, guitar & records stores, Indian homewares, Turkish lamps, you name it everything is there.
 And on top of that, the area is filled with food stalls that make it a heaven for foodies.

 5. Hackney and Broadway Market